CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/the-wizards-companion.md

 #### Annotation 11

 _The requirement of cards that cannot be duplicated is **not** considered while a chain of effects is being declared and resolved.
 Once the chain is resolved, second and later resolved copies of any card in play that cannot be duplicated are discarded.
 Once the chain is resolved, second and later resolved effects of any card that cannot be duplicated are cancelled.
-Some cards cannot be duplicated in limited cases-generally on a specific target.
+Some cards cannot be duplicated in limited cases—generally on a specific target.
 Multiple copies of these cards or their effects may be in play normally, so long as each applies to a different target._

 {: .note }
 > **Example:** Teri plays _Doors of Night_ during Ying's movement/hazard phase.
 Teri then plays _Morgul Night_.
-Ying responds with _Twilight_ targeting _Doors of Night_; she sees that if _Doors of Night_ is discarded before _Morgul Night_ is resolved, _Morgul Night_ will also have to be discarded because its active
-condition for play would be removed (_Morgul Night_ is playable only if _Doors of Night_ is in play).
+Ying responds with _Twilight_ targeting _Doors of Night_; she sees that if _Doors of Night_ is discarded before _Morgul Night_ is resolved, _Morgul Night_ will also have to be discarded because its active condition for play would be removed (_Morgul Night_ is playable only if _Doors of Night_ is in play).
 Teri, however, responds with a second _Doors of Night_.
 This will preserve her _Morgul Night_.
 Resolving from first to last, Teri's second _Doors of Night_ comes into play.
 Even though _Doors of Night_ cannot be duplicated, the card may be declared even if another is in play. _Twilight_ is resolved next, so the first _Doors of Night_ is discarded.
 Finally, _Morgul Night_ is played successfully.
 If Ying had not played _Twilight_, Teri's second _Doors of Night_ would be discarded at the end of the chain of effects.[^discard] (Of course: Teri would not have played her second _Doors of Night_, if Ying had not played _Twilight_.)

 ### THE ATTACK